NFCS Sectoral Adaptation Plan Support

 NFCS SAP Support

-The NFCS offers sectoral support throughout every step of the SAP process.
+The NFCS offers sectoral climate support throughout every step of the SAP process.
 This support ranges from information on Ireland’s climate and weather events, to climate services to support decision-making.
 Through our members, the NFCS can provide expertise across the spectrum of climate information for your impact assessment.

-We have experts in climate projections, flooding and flood risk management, water flows and adaptation guidance, agricultural climate services and more.
+Community expertise range from climate projections, flooding and flood risk management, water flows and adaptation guidance, agricultural climate services and more.
 See some of our members here:

 Sectoral Adaptation Plans Guidelines